idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 # Dataset Information

-The dataset used in this project is the **Online Shoppers Purchasing Intention Dataset**, which was obtained from [Kaggle Dataset](https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset)
+The dataset used in this project is the **Online Shoppers Purchasing Intention Dataset**, which was obtained from [Kaggle](https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset)

 The dataset contains **12,330 user sessions (Rows) and 18 behavioral features (Columns)** describing browsing activity, session attributes, and visitor characteristics.